earthly/website/blog/_posts/2023-07-17-earthly-github-actions.md

 ## Introduction

-After joining Earthly, I set out to build a project that I could use to highlight Earthly's strengths as a Continuous Integration (CI) solution.
+I joined Earthly at the beginning of 2023.
+I lead solution architecture.
+One of my primary roles is helping potential customers figure out how they can best leverage Earthly.
+That often requires building demonstrations that show how developers might use Earthly in their projects.
+So when I first started at Earthly, I set out to build a project that I could use to highlight Earthly's strengths as a Continuous Integration (CI) solution.
 Namely that it enables consistent, repeatable builds, is simple to work with, is fast, and works great with monorepos.
 I wanted the project to be a resource I could use to help explain Earthly to someone brand new to it.
 At the same time I was having a lot of conversations with developers in and outside of the Earthly community and it seemed that many of them were using Github Actions to run at least some part of their build process.
 So, I thought it would be a good exercise to set up my test project with Github Actions as well as with Earthly to see how the two compare.
-I ended up learning a lot about how they performed when it came to build consistency, developer experience, and monorepo support. .
+I ended up learning a lot about how they performed when it came to build consistency, developer experience, and monorepo support.
 I've used Github Actions a lot over the past few years and so have many Earthly users.
 There are some things that I really love about Github Actions.
 For one, it has a generous free tier and is tightly integrated with Github (obviously).
 This makes it an obvious choice when starting out if you're already pushing code to Github.
 But it definitely has many limitations especially as your builds grow in size and complexity.
 It's not a problem unique to Github Actions by a long shot.
 Finding the solution is [why Earthly exists](https://earthly.dev/blog/new-fundings-at-earthly/) in the first place.

 ## What We Are Building